SafeExamBrowser/seb-testing/win/2.2.1/README.md

 - Fixed PDF response observer to ignore frame requests.
 - Updated browser engine to latest version.
 - Changed wording of client configuration message.
+- Removed key KeyAdditionalResourcesIdentiﬁerCounter, which isn't acutally used and in addition caused a problem because it was using a strange joint "fi" unicode character.

 New in SEB 2.2.1pre4 for Windows: